LIHPC-Computational-Geometry/gmds072/README.md

 Its Spack and Cmake CIs are based on reusable workflows provided in [lihpccg-ci](https://github.com/LIHPC-Computational-Geometry/lihpccg-ci) project.

-We copied the Spack CI (not reused) due to the Spack recipe name which is gmds (and not gmds072).
+Spack CI has been copied (not reused) due to the Spack recipe name which is gmds (and not gmds072).